Dev-GSammy/Dev-GSammy/README.md

 Hi there 👋
 Nice to have you here.

 I'm a .NET Developer (C# Major).
-I build Mobile and Desktop apps.

 I have other valuable skills asides programming:
 IT Support (Computer Hardware and Software),
-I possess 8+ years experience in Computer Engineering, I am a transcriptionist (I type quite fast),
-Excellent Word Processors Usage (I've been a coach) among others.
+I possess 8+ years experience in Computer Engineering, Excellent Word Processors Usage (I've been a coach) among others.

 I love to beat the keys until something happens.
 The sound of it feels great.
+I love typing competitions soooo much.
+Lol

 You can reach me through